Leyzymoy/Warp-Plus-Hook/README.md

 # Warp-Plus-Hook
 Warp Plus Hook GB

-# How to use script with Termux
+# How to use script with Termux on Android
 Download Termux from PlayStore

 Install python `pkg install python`